Richard Reeves (American writer): Life and career

 Reeves was born in 1936 in New York City, the son of Dorothy (Forshay), an actress, and Furman W. Reeves, a judge in Hudson County, New Jersey.
 He received his Mechanical Engineering degree from Stevens Institute of Technology in 1960.
 After graduation, he spent a year working as an engineer for Ingersoll-Rand, after which he moved to journalism.
 From 1961–1965, Reeves co-founded and worked for the Phillipsburg Free Press (New Jersey), then worked for Newark Evening News and the New York Herald Tribune before being assigned the post of Chief Political Correspondent for The New York Times in 1966.
 In 1971, Reeves left the Times to lecture at Hunter College.

 The opinions of Reeves generally had a liberal bent—he opposed the war to topple Saddam Hussein as "stupid and unnecessary" (column, March 19, 2003)—but shunned "extreme" leftist positions.
 He paid close attention to happenings overseas and often filled his columns with explanations of current trends based on history.
 Many of his columns focused on the world's reaction to political actions of the United States.

 He also published nine books, mostly about American politics.
 In 1993, he appeared in the film Dave, one of several journalists who played themselves in the film.

 Reeves' weekly column, carried by Universal Press Syndicate, appeared in more than 160 newspapers across the United States after 1979.
 He also wrote a monthly column from Paris in Travel and Leisure magazine.

 He was married to Catherine O'Neill, founder of the Women's Commission for Women and Children Refugees.
 Together they had five children and divided their time between Los Angeles and New York City.

 In October 2004 in an article entitled "To begin with, the President is a fool", he shared his belief that John Kerry would win the 2004 presidential election.
 In the article, Reeves indicated that he voted absentee for the Democrat.
 He then shared his bias by saying: "Biased?
 Of course.
 That's why I write this column: to share my bias.
 I am always amazed when I get letters, many of them, accusing me of being a 'liberal' or, a lot worse, an 'elitist.'
 Yes, I am.
 Hello!"

-In November 2005, Reeves theorized that George W. Bush could be regarded as the worst president in U.S. history, noting: "The History News Network at George Mason University has just polled historians informally on the Bush record.
+In November 2005, Reeves stated that George W. Bush could be regarded as the worst president in U.S. history, noting: "The History News Network at George Mason University has just polled historians informally on the Bush record.
 Four hundred and fifteen, about a third of those contacted, answered, making the project as unofficial as it was interesting.
 These were the results: 338 said they believed Bush was failing, while 77 said he was succeeding.
 Fifty said they thought he was the worst president ever."

 Reeves died on March 25, 2020, in Los Angeles from cardiac arrest.